IDMNYU/IdeationPrototyping_LadyK/assignmentBriefs/Artifact_Tool.md

 # [Artifact 1: Tool](Artifact_Tool.md)

 Design a new or undiscovered tool with reference to your Future Research Project.
+This can be a riff off something that exists, a system that exists, or an idea about tweaking something that already or improves (or makes worse) a particular process with regards to your topic.

 Use prototyping to futher your idea and making.